Rukewe/printf/README.md

+PRINTF PROJECT
-This is a team project on printf in C programming language.
+This is a printf group project with 2 collaborators: Oghenerukewe Obominuru and Olatomide Joshua It is based on the creation of a custom printf function